AndriiChornii/bug-report/README.md

 # bug-report
-This is repository where I will attach my exapmples of bug reports
+This is repository where I will attach my examples of bug reports